guardian/actions-merge-release-changes-to-protected-branch/README.md

 ## How?

-There are three steps in the process, all handled by this action:
+There are two steps in the process, both handled by this action:

 1. If a merge to main results in a new publish, commit the changes to `package.json` and `package-lock.json` and open a new PR for them
-2. If a new PR is opened, check if it a version bump PR and, if it is, approve it
+2. If a new PR is opened, check if it a version bump PR and, if it is, approve it and merge it
-3. If a version bump PR is ready to merge, merge it

-In order to run these steps, three workflow files are required in your project.
+In order to run these steps, two workflow files are required in your project.

 **Open PR**